status-im/specs/docs/draft/3-whisper-usage.md

 The supported codes:
 `1`: means time sync error which happens when an envelope is too old or created in the future (the root cause is no time sync between nodes).

-The drawback of sending message confirmations is that it increases the noise in the network because for each sent message, a corresponding confirmation is broadcasted by one or more peers.
-To limit that, both Batch Acknowledge packet (`0x0b`) and Message Response packet (`0x0c`) are not broadcasted to peers of the peers, i.e. they do not follow epidemic spread.
+The drawback of sending message confirmations is that it increases the noise in the network because for each sent message, a corresponding confirmation is broadcast by one or more peers.
+To limit that, both Batch Acknowledge packet (`0x0b`) and Message Response packet (`0x0c`) are not broadcast to peers of the peers, i.e. they do not follow epidemic spread.

 In the current Status network setup, only Mailservers support message confirmations.
 A client posting a message to the network and after receiving a confirmation can be sure that the message got processed by the Mailserver.
-If additionally, sending a message is limited to non-Mailserver peers, it also guarantees that the message got broadcasted through the network and it reached the selected Mailserver.
+If additionally, sending a message is limited to non-Mailserver peers, it also guarantees that the message got broadcast through the network and it reached the selected Mailserver.

 ## Whisper V6 extensions